 - Driving a vehicle while impaired by any controlled dangerous substance that a driver is not entitled to have under MD law.

 The punishments one may face after being convicted of a DUI can be harsh and may include stiff penalties, license suspension, or even time in jail.
 The Bethesda DUI defense attorneys with Alpert Schreyer can you help build an aggressive defense and protect your legal rights throughout your case.
-For a free consultation with our legal team, please call (866) 444-6363.
+For a free case evaluation with our legal team, please call (866) 444-6363.